Jotalea/Jotalea/README.md

 - lowercase is much cozier than UPPERCASE
 - `monospace >>>`
 - if buying isn't owning, then piracy isn't stealing
-- on the internet, everyone is a man until proven else
 - if something exists, there is a cryptocurrency of it
 - microsoft fucking sucks